mahan-fcb/Crystallinity/README.md

 To run the DSDCrystal model, you need to run whole_train_part.py file whole_train_part.py --data_dir

-Part of this source codes are obtained from the following papers. if you use this source please cite following papers:
+We have to mention that Part of this source codes,specially for dynamic feature extractions, are obtained from the following papers. if you use this source please cite following papers as well:

 1- Chiang, Yuan, Wei-Han Hui, and Shu-Wei Chang.
 "Encoding protein dynamic information in graph representation for functional residue identification."
 Cell Reports Physical Science 3.7 (2022).

 2- Omee, Sadman Sadeed, Steph-Yves Louis, Nihang Fu, Lai Wei, Sourin Dey, Rongzhi Dong, Qinyang Li, and Jianjun Hu.
 "Scalable deeper graph neural networks for high-performance materials property prediction."
 Patterns 3, no. 5 (2022).

+ If you have any questions, please contact me via: mohammad.madani@uconn.edu